 Once the fall starts up, we're looking at expanding to our everyday web users.
 We also have a brand relaunch in the works, so we're planning on using MediaValet to distribute packages of on-brand campaign assets to extended departments, like engineering.”

-How did the team operate and communicate before using MediaValet?
+How did the team operate before using MediaValet?
 What were your major pain points?

 “Before implementing MediaValet, I was basically the human DAM.
 I had a bunch of 5-10 terabyte hard drives, and I would need to remember exactly where each photo was located, what year it was taken and in what faculty.
 Then I would have to plug in the hard drive and send the photos to whoever needed it.